 Technical issues: Anticipate and Prepare in Advance

 Everyone at Human Made works from different locations and time zones.
-Some of your interviewers may be working from a distant time zone and booking meetings across timezones can be challenging.
+Some of your interviewers may be working from a distant time zone and booking meetings across locations can be challenging.
 We want to make the most of the time we have to chat with candidates, as it’s already difficult to overlap availability among our interviewers.

 We understand the challenges that come with remote work, especially when hiring in regions where telecom infrastructure might have been laid out with specific restrictions or with limited access.
 Yet, it is important to point out that as a remote-first company, we need all our employees to have access to good and stable internet connection; if there is poor local infrastructure that limits your ability to do work, this could affect your final hiring decision (nb: as part of our benefits, HM will cover the cost of your internet connection).